romanovairina20092002/Project_1/README.md

 - The final ARIMA model was trained on the full cleaned series
 - PCE values were forecasted for the next 12 months
 - Forecast results are visualised alongside the historical series

+## License
+This project is released under the MIT License.
+See `LICENSE`.